UltiHash/scripts/docs/setup-ultihash-on-aws.md

 - `Nginx Ingress` - exposes UltiHash outside of the EKS cluster with a Network Load Balancer
 - `Load Balancer Controller` - provisions a Network Load Balancer for the `Nginx Ingress` controller
 - `Karpenter` - provisions EC2 instances on-demand to host UltiHash workloads
-- `Local Path Provisioner` - CSI controller that automatically provisions persistent volumes for the UltiHash workfloads.
+- `Local Path Provisioner` - CSI controller that automatically provisions non-persistent volumes for the UltiHash workfloads.
 These volumes are bound to the NVMe SSD instance store available on the machines provisioned by `Karpenter`
+- `EBS CSI Driver` - CSI controller that automatically provisions persistent volumes the UltiHash workfloads.
+The volumes are based on `gp3` storage class and optimised in terms of performance

+ :ledger: Note, that the volumes provisioned by `Local Path Provisioner` are non persistent!
+Once EC2 instance is removed, all its accosiated volumes will be removed as well.
+If during the testing, it is required to remove the EC2 instances without loosing their volumes, use `EBS CSI Driver` instead.

 Perform the following actions to deploy the Terraform project:
 1. Update the `bucket name` and its `region` in the [main.tf](../scripts/terraform/aws/eks-cluster-controllers/main.tf) with the onces done at [the previous step](#setup-s3-bucket-for-terraform-states).